-Diabetes nutrition — Make restaurant meals a healthy part of your diabetes meal plan.By Mayo Clinic Staff
+Diabetes nutrition — Make restaurant meals a healthy part of your diabetes management.By Mayo Clinic Staff

-Restaurants tend to serve large portions, possibly double or more what you normally eat.
+Restaurants tend to serve large portions, possibly double what you normally eat or more.
 Try to eat the same size portions you would if you were eating at home by:

 - Choosing the smallest meal size if the restaurant offers options: for example, a lunch-sized entree